TomoakiNagahara/op-app-skeleton-2020-nep/asset/git/submodule/A_README.md

  Rename the repositories for all submodules.

 ```
-# "origin" is change to "github"
+# "origin" is change to "upstream"
-sh ./rename.sh origin github
+sh ./rename.sh origin upstream
 ```

 # update.sh